Model Partner Software

 - an ability to parallelize model runs.

-GMDSI recognizes that there are two major obstacles to widespread use of model partner software by the groundwater industry at large:
+GMDSI recognizes that there are two major obstacles to widespread use of model partner software by the groundwater industry at large.
+These include:

 - lack of understanding of the tasks performed by this software, and of the theory behind these tasks

-- A new utility program named TS6PROC allows parameter-based manipulation of time series contained in MODFLOW 6 time series files.
+- development of a new utility named TS6PROC which allows parameter-based manipulation of time series contained in MODFLOW 6 time series files

-- A utility named OLPROC will soon automate construction of PEST and PEST++ input datasets while supporting use of complex, multi-component objective functions that involve observations and observation differences.
+- development of a new automatic setup utility named OLPROC.
+OLPROC facilitates construction of PEST and PEST++ input datasets based on complex, multi-component objective functions that involve observations and observation differences

 All of this software will be downloadable for free from the PEST web pages.

-A simple, lumped parameter recharge model named LUMPREM, with linkages to MODFLOW, will soon be available from the PEST web pages.
+A simple, lumped parameter recharge model named LUMPREM, with linkages to MODFLOW, is available from the PEST web pages.

 Banner photo: BHP